lefko2000/kuebiko/README.md

 ### Before you pick a model/approach:
 We suggest you take a look and explore the data.
 Since it is real data, is is noisy and sparse.
 Some columns such as dates might need to be parsed as such.

-Build a function to check which accounts have more than 180 days of history - you can discard the others for in your models and analysis. *You can assume that any accounts/transactions passed to your service will have at least 6 months of history.*
+Build a function to check which accounts have more than 180 days of history - you can discard the others for your models and analysis. *You can assume that any accounts/transactions passed to your service will have at least 6 months of history.*

 You have several options for the model to build: